Hetchins color schemes

 Below: a model Brilliant No. 1 from 1937 in original livery.
 The catalog for 1935 described the color scheme as follows: "chrome all over or enamelled any color with chrome rear triangle, head and forks all over."
 Note also the painted spike extending down the fork blade from the crown.

-Below: a 1939 frame in original full-chrome, showing the painted spike on the fork blade.
+Below: two examples of 1939 frames in original full-chrome, showing the painted spike on the fork blade.

 Below: a 1939 Brilliant, original chrome, no lining.